jordanbertasso/comp202-bomb-offline/README.md

 # Usage
-You can either run it directly from Docker Hub with or you can build it from source as described below
+You can either run it directly from Docker Hub or you can build it from source as described below
 ```
 $ BOMB_DIR=<The directory of your bomb executable>
 $ docker run -it --security-opt seccomp=unconfined -h ash -v $BOMB_DIR:/bomb jordanbertasso/comp202-bomb-offline